SubleXBle/Fail2Ban-Report-Docker/README.md

 ```
 docker-compose build && docker-compose up -d
 ```
-then everything in Web will be reinstalled, Stuff outside of Web will persist
+then everything in Web will be reinstalled, Stuff outside of Web (archive/ and opt/Fail2Ban-Report/) will persist